-Now in Luke 9:51 it says, “As the days drew near for him to be taken up, he set his face to go to Jerusalem.”
-And that journey—from here in Luke 9:51 to the cross—is going to take us to chapter 19:28.
-That marks the journey’s end: “And when he had said these things, he went on ahead, going up to Jerusalem.”
+Now in Luke 9:51, it says, “As the days drew near for him to be taken up, he set his face to go to Jerusalem.”
+And that journey, from here in Luke 9:51 to the cross, is going to take us to chapter 19 verse 28.
+That marks the journey’s end.
+“And when he had said these things, he went on ahead, going up to Jerusalem.”
 And the rest of Luke’s Gospel is going to take place in the city of Jerusalem, which includes the final Passover in that section and the institution of the Lord’s Supper, which we are going to celebrate again today.

 True greatness is found in genuine humility, a humility that doesn’t count oneself as worthy of regard, or worthy of some consideration.
-The heart of greatness is found in the one who denies himself to serve others, no matter who they are, who receives all those whom Christ receives.
+The heart of greatness is found in the one who denies himself to serve others, no matter who they are.
+We’re to receive all those whom Christ receives.
 In Christ’s name, we are to welcome all whom Christ has welcomed.
-So if Jesus has called them and presented them and embraced them and put them in places of honor near himself, directly by his side, before the Father in heaven, who are we to refuse and reject them?
+So if Jesus has called them and presented them and embraced them and put them in places of honor near himself, directly by his side, before the Father in heaven, then who are we to refuse and reject them?

 What John is asking about, here, and what Jesus answers, here, involves tests of fellowship.
 Who are those who are in the group, and who are those who are outside of the group?
 What are and are not good and appropriate tests of Christian fellowship?
 And remember, this conversation, this subject, this topic, comes in the context of exposing the Apostles’ pride, and this is another example of it.
 It’s due to pride that John did not see clearly, and he wasn’t making good, sound, biblical judgments about this unnamed exorcist.